Content

 Tulum is home to some of the most beautiful beaches in the Caribbean.
 Whether you’re looking for a quiet retreat or a lively beach club, there’s something for everyone.
 Here are a few must-visit spots:

-• Playa Paraiso: Playa Paraiso in Tulum is widely recognized for its natural beauty, especially near the Tulum Ruins, where the views of the turquoise Caribbean Sea against the backdrop of ancient stone structures create a picturesque setting.
+Playa Paraiso in Tulum is widely recognized for its natural beauty, especially near the Tulum Ruins, where the views of the turquoise Caribbean Sea against the backdrop of ancient stone structures create a picturesque setting.
 The beach offers soft white sand and clear, shallow waters ideal for swimming.
-However, it’s worth noting that, at times, seaweed (sargasso) can wash ashore, impacting the beach’s pristine appearance.
-This area of Playa Paraiso is generally more affordable and less developed than the upscale hotel zone, home to the most luxurious beach clubs and hotels.
-Playa Paraiso isn’t accessible without a ticket for entry into the Jaguar Park.
+The food is generally affordable but Playa Paraiso isn’t accessible without a ticket for entry into the Jaguar Park which is 415 MXN (~ 22 USD).
 Visitors should also be aware that plastic bottles are prohibited, and security will check for them when entering the park area.

-• Playa Pescadores: Playa Pescadores is a charming beach located next to Playa Paraiso; both share an entrance fee for access to the area, including the nearby Jaguar Park.
+Playa Pescadores is a charming beach located next to Playa Paraiso; both share an entrance fee for access to the area, including the nearby Jaguar Park.
 This beach is known for its soft sand, crystal-clear waters, and the picturesque fishing boats along the shore.
 It’s a great spot for swimming, lounging, or going on a small boat tour.
 The laid-back vibe is complemented by a few local dining options nearby.
-The entrance fee helps maintain a relatively tranquil environment for visitors, although some venues along the beach can’t withstand the urge to play loud party music eventhough there is still not much of a party vibe in this area.
-If that is what you’re looking for, we recommend going to the hotel zone.

-• Sian Ka’an Beaches: The beaches here are less crowded, with opportunities for wildlife viewing, eco-tours, and more.
+The beaches here are less crowded, with opportunities for wildlife viewing, eco-tours, and more.
 Sian Ka’an offers a more remote, natural experience, especially farther from Tulum, with unspoiled areas.
 However, the beach is not regularly cleaned, so some sections may have trash.
-There is only one main public access point that is somewhat near the reserve entrance.
-The alternative is going to a small town called Punta Allen, which takes quite a while, mostly because the road is in horrible condition.
+An option is going to a small town called Punta Allen, which takes quite a while, mostly because the road is in horrible condition.

-The beaches around Tulum, particularly those along the hotel zone, are technically public but can be hard to access without being a guest at a hotel or visiting a beach club.
-Public access is available through certain spots, such as Delek Tulum and other designated access points.
-However, note that most beaches in the hotel zone charge an entry fee or have limited access.
+The beaches around Tulum, particularly those along the hotel zone, are technically public but can be hard to access without paying an entrance fee, being a guest at a hotel or visiting a beach club.
+Public access is available through certain spots.
+However, note that most beaches charge an entry fee or have limited access.

-The beach areas are about 5 miles from the town center, accessible via Avenida Coba, Avenida Kukulkan or the new road through Aldea Zama.
-The most popular ways to get there are by: renting a car (beware of traffic jams though), bike, scooter or ATV.
+Most beach areas are about 9 kilometers (6 miles) from the town center, accessible via Avenida Coba, Avenida Kukulkan or the new road through Aldea Zama.
+The most popular ways to get there are by: renting a car, bike, scooter or ATV.
 Or using taxis or private drivers.

-For more general information on transportation options in Tulum, visit our article on how to get around in Tulum.
+For more general information on transportation options in Tulum, visit our page on how to get around in Tulum.

 While seaweed can be an issue on Tulum’s beaches, some areas are cleaned more regularly to minimize its impact.
 Hotels such as Azulik, La Zebra, and Be Tulum maintain relatively clean beaches by frequently clearing away the seaweed.
 Playa Paraiso is also a spot that generally remains more seaweed-free due to regular maintenance.
 Peak seaweed season is typically around May to September so then it might be hard to find a beach without seaweed.